artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

-7. When you have reached the right level where you want to move the record, the new :term:`parent description<parent record>` should be the last breadcrumb in the :term:`breadcrumb trail`, while the new siblings will be listed as hyperlinks below.
+7. When you have reached the right level where you want to move the record, the new :term:`parent description<parent record>` should be the last breadcrumb in the :term:`breadcrumb trail`, while the new siblings (if any) will be listed as hyperlinks below.
 Click "Move here" in the :term:`button block` to move the record.

 .. image:: images/button-block-move.*
    :align: center